Prathamesh5676/Resume_screener/README.md

 Click on try it out.
 Add a sample job description and upload a PDF resume file, then it will generate an `evaluation_id`.

+---

+## 💼 Sample Job Descriptions

+Use any of the following as the `job_description` field when uploading a resume:

+---

+### 🔹 Backend Developer

+We are hiring a backend developer.
+Candidates must have strong experience in Python, hands-on knowledge of FastAPI or Django, and at least 3 years of backend development experience.
+Familiarity with PostgreSQL, Docker, AWS services like EC2 and S3, and REST API design is required.
+Experience with Redis, Kubernetes, and CI/CD pipelines is preferred.

+---

+### 🔹 Frontend Developer

+We are looking for a frontend developer.
+Applicants should have solid experience with HTML, CSS, and JavaScript, along with at least 2 years of experience using React.
+Understanding of responsive design and API integration is required.
+Experience with TypeScript, Next.js, and modern UI frameworks is a plus.

+---

+### 🔹 Data Analyst

+We are hiring a data analyst.
+Candidates must have strong skills in SQL, data visualization tools like Power BI or Tableau, and experience working with large datasets.
+Knowledge of Python libraries such as Pandas and NumPy is required.
+Experience with machine learning and statistical modeling is preferred.

+---

 **3. Use dropdown `/result/{evaluation_id}` endpoint**
 Click on try it out.
 Copy the generated `evaluation_id` and paste it in the GET endpoint to fetch the result.